digital-asset/daml/docs/source/daml2ts/index.rst

   - The directory ``my-proj/daml2ts`` contains generated TypeScript and Javascript artifacts;
   - The files are arranged into directories;
-  - One of those directories will be named as per the ``PACKAGE`` argument and will contain the definitions corresponding to the DAML files in the project;
+  - One of those directories will be named as my-proj-0.0.1 and will contain the definitions corresponding to the DAML files in the project;
-  - For example, ``generated/ts/my-proj/Main.ts`` contains the definitions for ``daml/Main.daml``;
+  - For example, ``generated/ts/my-proj/src/Main.ts`` contains the definitions for ``daml/Main.daml``;
   - The remaining directories correspond to modules of the DAML standard library;
   - Those directories have numeric names (the names are hashes of the DAML-LF package they are derived from).